exucutional/bioinformatics/README.md

 Problem 21 - Length of a Longest Path in the Manhattan Tourist Problem

 Problem 22 - Longest Path in a DAG Problem

+Problem 23 - Find a Highest-Scoring Local Alignment of Two Strings